WHEELING STEEL CORP. – WHEELING-PITTSBURG STEEL CORP. WHEELING, WEST VIRGINIA

 WHEELING STEEL CORP.
 TOWBOATS Capt.
 Thomas Cavanaugh was the Master of Transportation at Wheeling Steel.

 The coal-fired steam-powered towboat Carbon was built in 1902 for the R.C.
 (River Combine) and purchased in 1920 by WHEELING STEEL CORP.’S, LaBelle Steubenville Works.
 She pooled coal out of the Allegheny River to the Follansbee Coke Works and the Steubenville Works into 1944.
-Some Wheelingites would remember this old retired boat sitting at the Wheeling Island Marina used as a harbor boat into the early 1950s.
+Some Wheelingites would remember this old retired boat sitting at the Wheeling Island Marina was used as a harbor boat from the 1980s into the early 1950s.

 WHEELING STEEL CORP. purchased the 1917 coal-fired steam-powered towboat Conqueror in 1920.
 She ran out of the Steubenville Works towing to the Portsmouth Works from 1920 – 1927.